Alpaca vs. Cashmere: What’s The Difference?

 MothPrevention® speak to customers every day about their clothes moth issues - clothes moths are a species that are ever increasing and that can cause significant damage to clothes, carpets and other home textiles.

-To date, we’ve helped over 150,000 customers deal with their moth problems.
-We have developed professional grade solutions including proprietary pheromones engineered in Germany to the highest production standards.
+To date, we’ve helped over 250,000 customers deal with their moth problems.
+We have developed professional grade solutions including proprietary pheromones and trap design engineered to the highest production standards.

 Back to Blog Homepage